 Where To Stay in Ljubljana

 However, for those who prefer staying in traditional accommodations, there are many hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Hotel Cubo, Adora Hotel or the classy Grand Hotel Union.

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+Ljubljana is a walkable city…but only if you have the right shoes!
+Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
+I (Sarah) have traveled with these shoes by Columbia and Reef.
+Kris prefers wearing these shoes by Merrell.

 We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).

 We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.